SMC, DEMC and TAT – Pioneers of the Hong Kong Electric Fan Industry

 Law Yun-shum talking to the press about Wing Tat’s success (Wah Kiu Yat Po, 1973-10-17)

-In 1976, Wing Tat formed Fan Tat Manufacturing (豐達製造廠), a joint venture with Al-Hakbany Group of Saudi Arabia (which also worked with KDK of Japan and Breidert of US) to manufacture fans for the Middle East market with Wing Tat holding 51%, Hakbany holding 40% and individuals holding the remainder.
+In 1976, Wing Tat formed Fan Tat Manufacturing (豐達製造廠), a joint venture with Al-Hakbany Group of Saudi Arabia (which also worked with KDK of Japan and Breidert of US) to manufacture fans for the Middle East market under the TAT and KANDO brands with Wing Tat holding 51%, Hakbany holding 40% and individuals holding the remainder.

 In 1981, Fan Tat became one of the first tenants of the Tai Po Industrial Estate with an investment of HK$50 million and employing 300 workers to produce 2000-5000 fans per day.